Mohammedalduraidi/dot-market-prject/README.md

 ## Project description

+ This project is  organize a collection of equipments,employees, and projects.
+ The admin can add, edit and delete equipments, employees and projects. the user can organize the taple by drag and drop employee or equipment.
- this project is  organize a collection of equipments,employees, and projects, working for a specific company, and keep track of such equipment/ employees in accordance to the company’s different projects.
+ This project is  working for a specific company, and keep track of such equipment, employees in accordance to the company’s different projects.

 ## Frameworks used